 When you interact with someone you love, your body releases hormones called “dopamine” and “serotonin” which are both responsible for that euphoric sensation we feel.
 With enough interactions, we eventually learn to associate happiness with that person who triggers the release of these hormones.

-And well, when we lose that person, that’s when it feels like we’re simply unable to feel happiness.
-Because we’ve already taught our body that we need that particular person to feel good.
+When we lose that person, that’s when it feels like we’re simply unable to feel happiness.
+We’ve already taught our body that we need that particular person to feel good.